cscarpon/FMT/README.md

 ## Docker

-Image and Container are made, debugging on JS react values in Chrome
+The image and container are made, debugging on JS react values in Chrome
 ## Server Usage

 In the progress of building and deploying.